tequdev/evernode-docs/docs/source/hosts/evernode-host.md

 #### In addition to the above, you need to possess the following:
   - At least 500 EVRs for the registration fee paid to the [registry hook](../platform/hooks/operations.md#registry-hook).
   - Sufficient XAH amount to support the reserves and ongoing transaction costs of your host
-      - You need to have enough XAH reserve at the time of registration to accommodate base reserve (1 XAH), trust line (0.2 XAH) and instance lease tokens (0.2 XAH per instance).
+      - You need to have enough XAH reserve at the time of registration to accommodate base reserve (1 XAH), trust line (0.2 XAH), and instance lease tokens (0.2 XAH per instance).
 For a host with 10 instances, you will need `1 + 0.2 + 0.2*10 = 3.2 XAH`.
       - The minimum transaction cost of the host would be around 5 XAH per month but can be more depending on the leasing operations done by tenants.
       - **Example:** If you want to register a host having **10** contract instances, you need roughly **8 XAH** to accommodate initial reserves as well as to cover transaction costs for 1 month.
       - The above calculations are based on the current fees and reserve amounts set by the Xahau network.